alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use Amazon CloudFront with a custom origin pointing to the DNS record of the website on Amazon Route 53
 - Migrate the website to Amazon S3.
 Use S3 cross-region replication (S3 CRR) between AWS Regions in the US and Asia
 - Leverage an Amazon Route 53 geo-proximity routing policy pointing to on-premises servers
-- ✅ **Use Amazon CloudFront with a custom origin pointing to the on-premises servers**
+- Use Amazon CloudFront with a custom origin pointing to the on-premises servers\*\*

 ---